sgtlighttree/mywebsite/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# From Jekyll to Astro

-Published on: 2025-06-07

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished